 We are not a funding agency so we ask authors to exhaust all possible avenues to obtain external funding to cover the publication costs, much as they would try to find funding to go to a conference.
-If we google an author or co-authors and see that he/she boasts being funded or is travelling to conferences, or if we see an acknowledgment in a submitted paper referring to a grant, we will question why the same envelope of money wasn't used to pay our publication fees.
+If we google an author or co-authors and see that they boast about being funded or are travelling to conferences, or if we see an acknowledgment in a submitted paper referring to a grant, we will question why the same envelope of money wasn't used to pay our publication fees.
 The same applies to all co-authors.
 For example, if unfunded PhD students publish with a senior author on the same paper, we would need the senior author to justify that no external funding or university open access funds are available to support the publication.

 I have some grant money, but my funding agency (e.g. DFG) has set an APF limit which JMIR exceeds

 We heard this concern from DFG-funded authors.
 DFG caps the APF at EUR 2000 which with the current exchange rate is slightly lower than the highest JMIR APF.

 We are willing to accommodate discounts to meet the caps established by funding agencies on a case by case basis, but as that authors first evaluate the strategies listed at I don't have any grant money - how can I publish in JMIR? and in particular remember the following

 - evaluate if you can submit/publish your protocol/formative work to JMIR Res Protoc first.
 In addition to giving you extra visibility and accountability for your research project, subsequent related papers enjoy a 20% discount on the APF (Why should I publish my protocol or grant proposal?)